 In order to support and ease transition into P1, we arrange a series of induction events for you and your child.
-These events are planned to allow you and your child to become familiar with the school building, to meet staff, to meet other children and to find out about school life and how you can support your child.
-The induction process starts in your child’s pre-school year, with P1 staff arranging to visit your child in their pre-school setting wherever possible in order to begin to get to know your child.
+These events are planned to allow you and your child to become familiar with the school building, to meet staff, to meet other children and to find out about school life and how you can support your child

-- P7 joint events throughout the year – Sports Days, sporting events, Active School events etc
+- P7 joint events throughout the year – Sports Days, sporting events, Active School events, First Aid training etc

 - Structured timetable of transition events